zeya2u9/PTPerf/PT_Client_Server_Setup/PT1/readme.txt

 $git clone https://github.com/Yawning/obfs4.git
 $cd obfs4

-1. satisfy dependencies --> setup latest go version by following steps in https://go.dev/doc/install
+1. Install the necessary dependencies --> setup latest go version by following the steps at https://go.dev/doc/install

-2. Build go module for obfs4 client; it will make a obfs4proxy module in obfs4/obfs4proxy/ folder
+2. Build Go module for obfs4 client; it will make a obfs4proxy module in obfs4/obfs4proxy/ folder
 $go build -o obfs4proxy/obfs4proxy ./obfs4proxy

 3. copy torrc given in server_setup folder to your machine
   - replace <path-to-obfs4proxy-module> with its absolute path
-  - replace <ip-of-the-machine> with your machine's IP-adddress
+  - replace <ip-of-the-machine> with your machine's IP address

 4. Start obfs4 bridge
 $tor -f <path-to-torrc>

-Hint:If it bootstarps to 100%, that means its working.
+Hint: If it bootstraps to 100%, that means it's working.

-In case you do not want to setup your own bridge, use tor-provided Obfs4 bridgeline in your client-torrc- obfs4 193.11.166.194:27015 2D82C2E354D531A68469ADF7F878FA6060C6BACA cert=4TLQPJrTSaDffMK7Nbao6LC7G9OW/NHkUwIdjLSS3KYf0Nv4/nQiiI8dY2TcsQx01NniOg iat-mode=0
+If you do not want to set up your own bridge, use tor-provided Obfs4 bridgeline in your client-torrc- obfs4 193.11.166.194:27015 2D82C2E354D531A68469ADF7F878FA6060C6BACA cert=4TLQPJrTSaDffMK7Nbao6LC7G9OW/NHkUwIdjLSS3KYf0Nv4/nQiiI8dY2TcsQx01NniOg iat-mode=0